 SBB was curious about exactly how withdrawal happens.
-Withdrawal is defined as: symptoms that occur after chronic use of a drug is reduced or stopped.
+"Withdrawal" means: symptoms that occur after chronic (long-term) use of a drug is reduced or stopped.

 But that’s just where the story begins.
 The symptoms of withdrawal vary a lot by drug, including how harsh they are and how long they last.